First published by Practical Law Company.

-- The Electricity Market Grid Regulation published in the Official Gazette on 22 January 2003.
+- The Electricity Grid Regulation published in the Official Gazette on 28 May 2014.

-During the preliminary generation licence stage (see Question 10), the EMRA requests an opinion from the state-owned transmission company (TEİAŞ), or from the relevant distribution company, regarding the potential connection of the generation facility to the transmission system.
+During the pre-licence stage (see Question 10), the Energy Market Regulatory Authority (EMRA) requests an opinion from the state-owned transmission company (TEİAŞ), or from the relevant distribution company, regarding the potential connection of the generation facility to the transmission system.
 TEİAŞ, or the relevant distribution company, evaluates the connection capacity and presents its opinion to the EMRA within 45 days of receiving the EMRA’s request (Article 15, Licence Regulation).
 TEİAŞ’ opinion forms part of the EMRA’s decision-making process regarding granting full generation licences to applicants.

 Once the EMRA grants a full generation licence to a facility, the licence holder must apply to TEİAŞ again, this time seeking to execute a system connection agreement and a system utilisation agreement.

 The necessary provisions of system connection agreements and system utilisation agreements are outlined in the Electricity Market Interconnection and System Utilisation Regulation.
-The agreements should be executed in the standard form provided by this Regulation.
+The agreements must be executed in the standard form provided by this regulation.

 Authorization and operating requirements

-14. What are the authorization requirements to construct electricity transmission networks?
+14. What are the authorisation requirements to construct electricity transmission networks?

-Under the Electricity Market Law numbered 6446 (EML), construction of electricity transmission networks is the exclusive role of TEİAŞ, the state-owned transmission company.
+Under the Electricity Market Law No. 6446 (EML), construction of electricity transmission networks is the exclusive role of the Turkish Electricity Transmission Company (TEİAŞ), the state-owned transmission company.